awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 # How to Publish Applications<a name="serverlessrepo-how-to-publish"></a>

 This section provides you with procedures for publishing your serverless application to the AWS Serverless Application Repository by using the AWS SAM CLI or the AWS Management Console\.
+It also shows you how to share your application to allow others to deploy it, and deleting your application from the AWS Serverless Application Repository\.

 **Important**
 The information that you enter when you publish an application isn't encrypted\.
 This information includes data such as the author name\.
 If you have personally identifiable information that you don't want to be stored or made public, we recommend that you don't enter this information when publishing your application\.

 ## Publishing an Application \(AWS CLI\)<a name="publishing-application-through-cli"></a>

-The easiest way to publish and share an application to the AWS Serverless Application Repository is to use a set of AWS SAM CLI commands\.
+The easiest way to publish an application to the AWS Serverless Application Repository is to use a set of AWS SAM CLI commands\.
 For more information, see [Publishing an Application Using the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html) in the *AWS Serverless Application Model \(AWS SAM\) Developer Guide*\.

 ## Publishing a New Application \(Console\)<a name="publishing-application-through-aws-console"></a>